todd-dsm/admin-tasks/docs/shell.md

 On the internet, there are dozens of bad technical answers for every good answer.
 The source of your inbound information is more important every day.
 If this is true, there s really only one place to go for Bash scripting answers.

-BashGuide - [Greg's Wiki]; these guys have forgotten more about Bash than most people will ever know - and they show their testing with the _whys_ and _why nots_.
+BashGuide - [Greg's Wiki]; these guys have forgotten more about Bash than most people will ever know - and they show their testing with the _whys_ and _why-nots_.
 What more could you ask?

 My Google search looks like this: `site:mywiki.wooledge.org searchString`; yours should too.